 Frequently Asked Questions About Making Canna Oil

-What kind of oil should I use to make weed-infused oil?
+What kind of oil should I use to make cannabis oil?

-Do I need to decarboxylate my cannabis before making oil?
+Do I need to decarboxylate cannabis before making oil?

 How long does it take to make cannabis oil?